DavoDC/MediaManager/TTD.md

 # Things to Do

-### Extra
+### XML Files
-make XML storage order match appearance in filename
+Add extension to first element with filename

 ### TODO
 Fix initialisation - some are null when loading XML